-- We carry out a risk assessment for each child with a long term medical condition that requires on-going medication.
+We carry out a risk assessment for each child with a long term medical condition that requires on-going medication.
 This is the responsibility of our manager alongside the key person.
-Other medical or social care personnel may need to be involved in the risk assessment. - Parents will also contribute to a risk assessment.
+Other medical or social care personnel may need to be involved in the risk assessment.

+Parents will also contribute to a risk assessment.
 They should be shown around the setting, understand the routines and activities and point out anything which they think may be a risk factor for their child.

-- We will need written permission from the child's doctor to confirm this medical condition - For some medical conditions, key staff will need to have training in a basic understanding of the condition, as well as how the medication is to be administered correctly [The training needs for staff form part of the risk assessment. - The risk assessment includes vigorous activities and any other activity that may give cause for concern regarding an individual child's health needs. - The risk assessment includes arrangements for taking medicines on outings and advice is sought from the child's GP if necessary where there are concerns. - An individual health plan for the child is drawn up with the parent; outlining [the key person's/my] role and what information must be shared with other adults who care for the child. - The individual health plan should include the measures to be taken in an emergency. - We review the individual health plan every six months, or more frequently if necessary.
-This includes reviewing the medication, e.g. changes to the medication or the dosage, any side effects noted etc. - Parents receive a copy of the individual health plan and each contributor, including the parent, signs it. - Parents receive a copy of our policy also
+We will need written permission from the child's doctor to confirm this medical condition

+For some medical conditions, key staff will need to have training in a basic understanding of the condition, as well as how the medication is to be administered correctly [The training needs for staff form part of the risk assessment.
-Managing medicines on trips and outings

-- If children are going on outings, the key person for the child will accompany the children with a risk assessment, or another member of staff who is fully informed about the child's needs and/or medication. - Medication for a child is taken in a sealed plastic box clearly labelled with the child's name and the name of the medication.
-Inside the box is a copy of the care plan. - On returning to the setting, if the child has been given medication, this must be recorded and parents need to be informed straight away. - If a child on medication has to be taken to hospital, the child's medication is taken in a sealed plastic box clearly labelled with the child's name and the name of the medication.
-Inside the box is a copy of the consent form signed by the parent.
-The child's file and a hospital form must be filled out also. - This procedure should be read alongside the outings procedure.
+The risk assessment includes vigorous activities and any other activity that may give cause for concern regarding an individual child's health needs.

+The risk assessment includes arrangements for taking medicines on outings and advice is sought from the child's GP if necessary where there are concerns.

+An individual health plan for the child is drawn up with the parent; outlining [the key person's/my] role and what information must be shared with other adults who care for the child.

+The individual health plan should include the measures to be taken in an emergency.

+We review the individual health plan every six months, or more frequently if necessary.
+This includes reviewing the medication, e.g. changes to the medication or the dosage, any side effects noted etc.

+Parents receive a copy of the individual health plan and each contributor, including the parent, signs it.

+Parents can request for a paper copy of this policy.

+September Events

+Thursday 8th September - International Literacy Day - Let your child bring in their favourite book to read to their friends, or the teacher read to them (please label the book)

+Monday 19th September - Talk like a pirate Day -Dress like a pirate.